 History of the Numismatic Society of South Australia

 The Society has published ‘Numis-News’, an early record of meetings, and also ‘The South Australian Numismatic Journal’, whose name was later changed to ‘Australian Numismatic Journal’.
 To promote interstate friendship the Society held joint numismatic conferences with the Numismatic Association of Victoria for a number of years.
 In 1985 the Society became a sponsoring society of the Numismatic Association of Australia (NAA), which holds biennial numismatic conferences involving speakers from Australia and overseas.
-This year, 23–25 October, the Numismatic Society of South Australia is sponsoring the NAA conference (NAAC2015) here in Adelaide.
+In October 2015 the Numismatic Society of South Australia sponsored the NAA conference (NAAC2015) here in Adelaide.

 The Society has issued a number of commemorative medals (struck by the Pobjoy Mint in England and locally by Allan J. Olson).
 An enamelled membership badge, still available from the Society, was manufactured in earlier days by S. Schlank of Adelaide.